-The issue is not what happened on such and such a day in the year 1600, but the sadness experienced by an apprentice in some merchant household in a town in Osaka . . . .
-To explore what he tried to do from that sadness, that is the role of literature.
+“The issue is not what happened on such and such a day in the year 1600, but the sadness experienced by an apprentice in some merchant household in a neighborhood in Osaka . . .
+To explore what he tried to do from that sadness: that is the role of literature.”

-The YamamotoShugoro Awardwas established after the author's death in celebration of his achievements.
-A prestigious award, it is presented to novels and other literary works with outstanding narratives.
+The Yamamoto Shūgorō Award was established after the author's death in celebration of his achievements.
+This prestigious honor is presented to novels and other literary works of outstanding narrative.

-* Nihon fudoki (Shinchosha revised edition, 1958, 294 pages)
+* Nihon fudōki (Shinchosha, revised edition 1958, 294 pages)

-* Mominoki wa nokotta (Kodansha, 1958, two volumes, total of 612 pages)
+* Momi no ki wa nokotta (Kodansha, 1958, two volumes, total of 612 pages)

-* Akahige shinryotan (Kodansha, 1962, 257 pages)
+* Akahige shinryōtan (Kodansha, 1962, 257 pages)